Step 1: Are you ready to adopt?

 If we have been in touch to say we have a potential match, the next step is to come and meet all of the animals in the rescue that are up for adoption.
-This enables you to spend time interacting with our animals and getting to know them.
+You can book an appointment to ensure it's not too crowded and this enables you to spend time interacting with our animals and getting to know them.
+We are also able to answer any questions you may have and show you anything you're unsure of.
 We do encourage you to bring all members of the household with you.
-We also ask that you view the animals separately to collecting them so that you can go away and think about it for a few days.
-Not only does this reduce the risk of impulse decisions, but it also gives you a chance to prepare the accommodation you have.
-However, your chosen animal will be reserved pending a home check.
+You will be able to reserve an animal or two, but please note that animals cannot be taken home on the first viewing.
+This reduces impulse decisions and gives us time to carry out the home check.

 Once you have reserved an animal or two, we will carry out a home check.
 If you are buying new accommodation, it is a good idea to wait until this stage.
 Before buying anything, we would advise sending us a photo in order to avoid you buying something that won't pass the home check!
 When you have everything set up (i.e. ready to put the animals straight into), we will then ask you some questions and check your accommodation.
 If your accommodation is not quite right, we will advise you on how to improve it and we will continue to reserve the animals for you.